top of page

 The truth is this:

-This guide is part of the broader HealthQuest learning system, where articles, tools, and structured courses work together to help you understand and apply health skills step by step.
-You can explore how the full system works on the 👉 HealthQuest learning hub.
+This guide is part of the broader HealthQuest learning system, where articles, tools, starter kits, and courses work together to help you build practical health skills step by step.
+You can explore the full HealthQuest learning ecosystem on the HealthQuest learning hub.

-🔥 What Is Energy Balance?
+What Is Energy Balance?
 (The Concept Diets Never Teach You)

 Energy balance is the relationship between: